destinio/game-rules/games/unfathomable/README.md

           * Sick Bay
     * Characters and Deep Ones **can** move to ship spaces.
     * Monarchs (Father Dagon and Mother Hydra) **cannot** move to ship spaces.

+## PLAYING THE GAME

+* Played in a series of player turns.
+Starting with the first player and proceeding clockwise.
+* Players continue to take turns until the game ends
+* The player who is taking their turn and has the current player token is the current player.

+### A TURN
+1. RECEIVE SKILLS
+  * Draw the type and number of skill cards that are presented on their character sheet
+  * Adds them to their hand of skill cards.
+  * The type and number of skill cards is the character’s skill set.
+  * Players who are in the **sick bay** are recovering from injuries and therefore do not receive their full skill cards.
+    * They draw **only one** card of their choice from their skill set.
+  * Playing skill cards.
+    * Each skill card has an ability on it.
+To use that ability, a player can play that card from their hand during **any player’s turn**.
+    * After a skill card’s ability has resolved, that card is placed into the discard pile for skill cards of that card’s type.
+2. ACTION
+  * Perform two actions
+  * One at a time.
+  * The player can perform the same action twice.
+  * The actions a player can perform on their turn are:
+    * **MOVE**
+      *  Any ship space on the board other than **Sick Bay and the Brig**.
+      * Multiple characters can occupy the same space.
+    * **ATTACK**
+      * perform an attack against a Deep One in the same space as the player.
+      * To perform an attack, the player rolls the die.
+If the result is a:
+        * **4 or higher**, the Deep One is defeated and removed from the board.
+        * **1-3**: the attack misses and the Deep One remains where it is.
+    * **RESCUE A PASSENGER**
+      * If a passenger is defeated, it can cause the ship to lose **souls and sanity**.
+      * If the player is in the same space as a passenger token, they can spend one action to rescue that passenger.
+      * When a passenger is rescued, its token is removed from the board and returned to the supply of passenger tokens.
+      * If there is more than one passenger token in the space, the player can choose one of those passengers to rescue for each action spent.
+    * **USE AN ACTION ABILITY**
+      * An action ability is preceded by the word **Action**
+      * Can appear on character sheets and many types of cards, such as skill cards and item cards.
+      * That ability must be on a card in the player’s play area or on a skill card in the player’s hand.
+      * To use an action ability on a skill card, the player must reveal the card to everyone, resolve the card by following its instructions, and then discard the card.
+      * When a player resolves the action ability on a card in their play area, they do not discard that card.
+      * **ADDITIONAL ACTIONS**
+        * Some action abilities have the phrase **Then perform 1 action**.
+        * Such abilities allow the player to immediately perform another action.
+        * This can allow a player to perform more than two actions during their turn.
+    * **USE A SPACE’S ACTION ABILITY**
+      * If the player is in an interior space, that player can spend one action to use the action ability for that space
+      * The action for each interior space may **only be used once per turn**.
+      * A player cannot use the action for their space if there is at least one Deep One in that space.
+    * **TRADE**
+      * Each player begins the game with the item card specified on their character’s sheet.
+      * Items provide players with additional abilities that they can use.
+      * Players can gain more items from the Cargo Hold.
+      * The player can spend one action to allow any number of players to trade items.
+      * Any number of items can be traded, and trades do not require the current player to be involved, **but all players involved in a trade must be in the current player’s space.**
+    * **REVEAL AS A TRAITOR**
+3. MYTHOS
+4. DISCARD